 Since the recordkeeper typically owns the main website where employees log in and payroll data is uploaded, this is likely the 401(k) player that your company’s employees are most familiar with.
 See some of what a recordkeeper can do below.

 As you can tell, at its most basic definition, a 401(k) recordkeeper is the retirement plan’s bookkeeper.

-Recordkeepers will either charge an asset based fee or a platform fee that generally includes a base fee with an additional per participant monthly fee.
-This will be paid either by the employer, directly from the participant balances, or indirectly from mutual funds in the plan.
-If you don’t see recordkeeping fees documented clearly, then you’re not alone — recordkeeping fees are among the worst offenders of the list of “hidden fees” typically founds in traditional 401(k) plans.
+401(k) recordkeeping companies will generally either charge an asset-based fee, a platform fee that generally includes a base fee with an additional per participant monthly fee, or a combination of these two types of fees.
+Recordkeeping fees will be paid either by the employer, directly from the participant balances, or indirectly from mutual funds in the plan.
+If you don’t see recordkeeping fees documented clearly, then you’re not alone — recordkeeping fees are among the worst offenders on the list of “hidden fees” typically found in traditional 401(k) plans.

 Curious how much your plan might cost on different recordkeepers?
 Use our price estimator tool to instantly compare fees across three of the best-known recordkeepers.